Intentionally Hearing God

 Upon returning from vacation as a teenager my family learned that the church where my father was pastor had voted him out.
 Furthermore, this meant they had voted us (i.e., my father Jim, mother Faye, brothers Charlie and David, and sister Marcile) out of the parsonage with two weeks to find a place to live.
 Unfortunately, we had learned too late that this particular church had a habit of “running off” pastors since their proximity to a Bible College provided plenty of gullible replacements!
 A rather unpleasant experience!

 Fortunately, a kind woman allowed us to move into a house above an abandoned country store she owned (yes, we lived in a “Store-House”!)
 (Philippians 4:19).
-There my older brother Charlie and I picked the long yet narrow front room to be our shared bedroom.
+There, my older brother Charlie and I picked the long yet narrow front room to be our shared bedroom.
 Unfortunately, this room was only a few yards (meters) from a bustling two-lane main highway in the country frequented by tractor-trailers traveling at high speed.
-You could hear and feel the large trucks as they passed by on the way to their destinations!
-Also, there was a busy train track approximately 100 yards (~91.44 meters) behind this house.
+You could hear and feel the large trucks passing by on the way to their destinations!
+Also, a busy train track was approximately 100 yards (~91.44 meters) behind this house.
 Consequently, sleeping was tough for the first few weeks!
-However, I noticed that after three to four weeks I no longer heard the trains or traffic on the highway.
+However, after three to four weeks, I no longer heard the trains or traffic on the highway.
 I learned a fundamental life principle in that “Store-House”:

 If we do not intentionally focus and react to people or things, we eventually stop noticing them!